 Russia and China

-Russia and China are big global players that show ambiguous positions concerning privacy coins.
-Their overall crypto policies, even though neither of them has banned the use of any privacy coin, create such an environment that makes one feel discouraged from using them.
+Russia and China are big global players with ambiguous positions concerning privacy coins.
+Although neither has banned any privacy coin, their overall crypto policies discourage users from using them.

 - Russia: Recently, Russia passed cryptocurrency regulations, including a provision requiring users to declare crypto holdings for tax purposes, which is very hard to execute with privacy coins.

-- China: There, the recent complete ban on cryptocurrency transactions and mining in China included, by implication, privacy coins, even though the focus of the ban was on main stream cryptocurrencies and stablecoins.
+- China: The recent complete ban on cryptocurrency transactions and mining in China included, by implication, privacy coins, even though the ban focused on mainstream cryptocurrencies and stablecoins.

 -